-The misty mornings and darkening evenings are a reminder that autumn is well and truly here.
-So it’s time to think about your kit!
+Autumn is upon us so it’s time to think about your kit.
 Here are some suggestions for what to wear to stay dry and comfortable Nordic walking this autumn and winter.

-Take a look at my blog Best foot forward – what shoes to wear for Nordic walking.
+Take a look at our blog Best Boots for `Nordic Walking

-Again I’ve written an article on which sock is best for Nordic walking – http://www.bristolnordicwalking.co.uk/blog/which-sock-best-nordic-walking – so take a look at that.
-You want something that is breathable, controls moisture (preventing blisters) and is very comfortable.
-If your footwear isn’t waterproof then, in the autumn and winter months, you will need socks that are.
+Again we’ve written an article on which sock is best for Nordic walking The best walking socks – so take a look.
+You’ll want something that is breathable, controls moisture (preventing blisters) and is very comfortable.
+If your footwear isn’t waterproof then you’ll need socks that are.
 Try DexShell or Sealskinz.

-These are very useful and well worth buying.
-The grass in the autumn is long and wet and gaiters stop your trousers getting sopping.
+These are useful and well worth buying.
+Grass in autumn can be long and wet and gaiters stop your trousers getting sopping.
 If your trousers get wet your socks are likely to as well.
 In the winter gaiters take the worst of the mud and muck, leaving your trousers clean enough to wear another day.
 You can buy long or short.
-I wear long – Rab.

 You can buy lined or unlined trousers.
-My legs don’t really seem to feel the cold (unless they’re wet) so I prefer unlined trousers.
+Legs don’t really seem to feel the cold (unless they’re wet) so we prefer unlined trousers.
 Again it’s a personal preference thing.
-If it’s really cold I wear thermal leggings as a base layer – but I can’t remember the last time I did that.
+If it’s really cold you can wear thermal leggings as a base layer.

-I find them very useful and like my Berghaus Gore-tex Paclite ones, which are light and very breathable.
+Not everyone likes waterproof over-trousers but we find them very useful.
+Trousers like Berghaus Gore-tex Paclite are light and very breathable.
 Take a look at http://www.bristolnordicwalking.co.uk/blog/need-waterproof-overtrousers-heres-three-best for other choices.

 Base and mid layers

-Layering means wearing several layers of lighter clothing which, when combined, provides good warmth.
+Layering means wearing several layers of lighter clothing which when combined, provides good warmth.
 In the winter months you will probably want a base layer, followed by a fleece or similar (the mid layer) under your jacket.
-My article Layering: how to optimise your cothing for active walking has more detailed information on the layering system and the different options but here’s a quick summary:

-Essentially there are two kinds of ‘waterproof’ jacket – water resistant, sometimes referred to as showerproof, and fully waterproof.
-Water resistant jackets are treated with a waterproof coating while fully waterproof jackets are made with a waterproof membrane and taped, or sealed, seams.
+Essentially there are different kinds of ‘waterproof’ jacket – water resistant, showerproof and fully waterproof.
+Water resistant jackets are treated with a waterproof coating while fully waterproof jackets are made with a waterproof membrane and taped or sealed seams.

 Hats, gloves and buffs

-Hats, caps and head warmers stop the wind blowing your hair into your face plus they keep you warm.
-I tend to overheat pretty quickly in anything other than a cap unless it’s very chilly but everyone’s different.
+Hats, caps and head warmers stop the wind blowing your hair into your face, plus they keep you warm.
+You can overheat pretty quickly in anything other than a cap unless it’s very chilly, but everyone’s different.

 Gloves are another topic of much debate during the winter months.
 The Nordic walking technique allows you to be very active with your hands, which improves circulation and helps keep them warm.
 However, most of us use gloves or mittens in the winter.
-We tend to find that smooth (synthetic or leather) gloves are better than wool gloves as the wool tends to get stuck to the Velcro.
-I wear fur-lined fingerless mittens, which makes me feel very glamorous!
-You don’t want anything too bulky as it makes it difficult to do the strap up and hard technique-wise.
+We tend to find that thin, smooth (synthetic or leather) gloves are better than wool gloves as the wool tends to get stuck to the Velcro.

 Buffs are great on a cold day, especially as they are very scrunchable.
 It means they’re easy to take off and shove in your pocket when you get hot.